-Asian, European Markets Off Sharply Amid Concerns Over U.S. Tariffs
+U.S. Markets Open Higher After Sell-offs In Asia, Europe Amid Tariff Concerns

-Market indexes in Asia and Europe plummeted following a 724-point drop in the Dow Jones Industrial Average amid increased fears of a trade war as the White House prepared to impose stiff tariffs on Chinese imports:
+U.S. stock indexes rose in early trading Friday after markets in Asia and Europe fell in the wake of amid increased fears of a trade war as the White House prepared to impose stiff tariffs on Chinese imports.

+After plummeting 724 points on Thursday, the Dow Jones industrial average was up about 60 points, about 0.25 percent, in morning trading.
+The S&P 500 index was nearly unchanged.

 — Japan's Nikkei Stock Index 225 lost 4.5 percent.